GoogleChrome/web.dev/src/site/content/en/blog/kapwing/index.md

 {% Img
    src="image/VbsHyyQopiec0718rMq2kTE1hke2/6MqSyhNqFl23wN3GWKbP.png",
-   alt="Kapwing's editor has a menu for media, including several templates and custom elements; a timeline which separates video, audio, and animation; canvas editor with export quality options; a preview of the video; and more capabilities.", width="800", height="397"
+   alt="Kapwing's editor has a menu for media, including several templates and custom elements, including some templates which are specific to certain platforms like LinkedIn; a timeline which separates video, audio, and animation; canvas editor with export quality options; a preview of the video; and more capabilities.", width="800", height="397"
 %}